blosc2.std#

 • ndarr (NDArray or NDField or C2Array or LazyExpr) – The input array or expression.

 • axis (int or tuple of ints, optional) – Axis or axes along which the standard deviation is computed.
-The default is to compute the standard deviation of the flattened array.
+By default, axis=None computes the standard deviation of the flattened array.

 • dtype (np.dtype, optional) – Type to use in computing the standard deviation.
 For integer inputs, the default is float32; for floating point inputs, it is the same as the input dtype.

-• keepdims (bool, optional) – If this is set to True, the axes which are reduced are left in the result as dimensions with size one.
-With this option, the result will broadcast correctly against the input array.
+• keepdims (bool, optional) – If set to True, the reduced axes are left in the result as dimensions with size one.
+This ensures that the result will broadcast correctly against the input array.

-• kwargs (dict, optional) – Keyword arguments that are supported by the empty() constructor.
+• kwargs (dict, optional) – Additional keyword arguments that are supported by the empty() constructor.

 Returns: